dekarrin/morc/README.md

 <DEFAULT>
 ```

-It gives the special string "<DEFAULT>" to indicate that MORC is currently set
+It gives the special string `<DEFAULT>` to indicate that MORC is currently set
 to use the default environment.

 To swap to a new environment, give the name of the environment to swap to.